pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 2. Composition and Leadership

 2.1.
-Each Subcommittees and Working Groups shall consist of members in Good Standing, as defined in Section XX of this constitution, or individuals approved by the respective authorizing entity (Local Branch or NEC), who have expressed an interest in joining the specific Subcommittees or Working Group and have been authorized by the group's leadership.
+Each Subcommittees and Working Groups shall consist of members in Good Standing, as defined in Section 10.4 of this constitution, or individuals approved by the respective authorizing entity (Local Branch or NEC), who have expressed an interest in joining the specific Subcommittees or Working Group and have been authorized by the group's leadership.

 2.2.
 Subcommittees and Working Groups shall be led by a Coordinator or Convenor, who shall be responsible for organizing and coordinating the activities of the Subcommittees or Working Group.